 Xiyi Chen

-I am a first year PhD student in Computer Science at the University of Maryland, College Park, advised by Prof. Ming Lin.
+I am a second-year PhD student in Computer Science at the University of Maryland, College Park, advised by Prof. Ming C. Lin.
+I also work closely with Prof. Ruohan Gao.

 Before that, I obtained my master's degree in Computer Science at ETH Zürich, where I worked on human avatar synthesis and human mesh recovery, advised by Dr. Sergey Prokudin and Prof. Siyu Tang.
 I obtained my bachelor's degree in Computer Science also at Maryland.
 Back then, I worked with Prof. David Jacobs on surveillance-quality face recognition.